nawawn/InfraScripts/README.md

 This script can be used to generate AES key and encrypted password to store in a text file.
 These files can then be used to create PSCredential in your automation script.

 __Enter-Credential.ps1__
-This script continues to prompt the username and password, if they are incorrect.
+This script continues to prompt the username and password if they are incorrect.

+__New-Password.ps1__
+This interactive script continues to prompt for new password if they don't meet the password complexity and minimum lenght requirement.